etianen/django-herokuapp/README.rst

 Features
 --------

-- ``start_herokuapp_project`` command for initialising a new Heroku project with sensible basic settings.
+- ``start_herokuapp_project.py.py`` command for initialising a new Heroku project with sensible basic settings.
-- ``./manage.py herokuapp`` subcommand for running Django commands in a Heroku environment.
+- ``./manage.py heroku_audit`` command for testing an app for common Heroku issues, and offering fixes.
+- ``./manage.py heroku_deploy`` command for deploying an app to Heroku, compatible with headless CI environments.
 - A growing documentation resource for best practices when hosting Django on Heroku.